nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 28-June-2023

+Last night I finished implementing some fixes to my create-markdown-toc VS Code Extension.
+The bug was related to how the extension handled unsupported characters in link fragments.
+The result of the bug was a linter warning that (in most cases) would be easy to fix by hand.
+Since the extension creates the entries that should be legitimate but aren't, it's a bug.
+The solution uses `string.replaceAll(/regex/)` to find a list of unwanted characters from the captured heading's "title text", and replace them with nothing (remove them).
+The result is a link fragment that is more likely to work as expected.
+I added unit tests to support the new code and am working on some manual-test scenarios to further test the code before publishing the update to the VS Code Marketplace.

+GitHub Copilot has been helpful.
+I've learned how to prompt it to generate better suggestions.
+Microsoft Build had a session discussing how to leverage GitHub Copilot, and it turns out I was using some of those techniques already.

 ## Tuesday 27-June-2023

 Refined a bug description in project markdown-toc: This markdown file contains L2 headings that include a dash `-` character in the name.
 My code generates fragmented links for these headings.
 An Issue is already in the project and is capturing problem experiences so that I can generate a list of test cases to use when I get to fixing the bug.